 Skin system data sheet Review

 Skin (Integumentary) system includes skin, hair, nails, and exocrine glands.
-It is only a few millimeters thick, but the largest external organ of the body and the body in general (liver is the largest internal organ).
+It is only a few millimeters thick, but the largest and fastest growing organ of the body.

 Skin protects the body and provides sensual stimulation.